 Do not offer wild-caught insects, as these often carry herbicide and pesticide residues than can poison your tegu!

 Refer to ReptiFile’s list of preferred live and frozen prey distributors for high-quality reptile food you can trust.
+Note that whole prey items will always be superior to meat products, as they contain more complete nutrition (especially calcium!).

 - Beef heart supplemented with calcium